rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Quality Control

-To maintain software quality, it is recommended that the Firmware Management HAL implementation is verified without any errors using third-party tools such as Coverity, Black Duck, Valgrind, etc.
+To maintain software quality, it is recommended that the CM HAL implementation is verified without any errors using third-party tools such as Coverity, Black Duck, Valgrind, etc.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.

 ## Licensing